European-XFEL/Karabo/doc/howto/properties.rst

 `accessMode`
-  defines how this property can be accessed, from the :class:`~karabo.enums.AccessMode` enum.
-One of :const:`~karabo.enums.AccessMode.INITONLY`, in which case it can only be set upon initialization, :const:`~karabo.enums.AccessMode.READONLY`, if only the device can set this property, or :const:`~karabo.enums.AccessMode.RECONFIGURABLE`, if anyone may change the value of this property.
+  defines how this property can be accessed, from the :class:`~karabo.api2.enums.AccessMode` enum.
+One of :const:`~karabo.api2.enums.AccessMode.INITONLY`, in which case it can only be set upon initialization, :const:`~karabo.api2.enums.AccessMode.READONLY`, if only the device can set this property, or :const:`~karabo.api2.enums.AccessMode.RECONFIGURABLE`, if anyone may change the value of this property.

 `assignment`
-   this defines whether this property actually needs to have a value, :const:`~karabo.enums.Assignment.OPTIONAL` and :const:`~karabo.enums.Assignment.MANDATORY` are the options.
+   this defines whether this property actually needs to have a value, :const:`~karabo.api2.enums.Assignment.OPTIONAL` and :const:`~karabo.api2.enums.Assignment.MANDATORY` are the options.

 `requiredAccessLevel`
    the access level a user needs to have in order to see or modify this